 - The competition opened on October 25, 2021.

-- An informational webinar will be held on November 8, from noon to 1 p.m.
-ET.
+- An informational webinar was held on November 8.

 - HeroX submission deadline and Solar Forecast Arbiter (SFA) registration deadline: January 12, 2022